Does SEO Matter for High-End B2B Consulting Services?

 A Hypothetical B2B SEO Example

 Let’s consider an example of a hypothetical mid-market M&A advisory firm, XYZ Capital, who serves corporate clients with 10 million to 200 million in transaction value.
-I think it’s safe to say that nobody’s hiring XYZ Capital to handle a $200M corporate transaction because they rank #1 in Google.
+I think it’s safe to say that nobody’s hiring XYZ Capital to handle a $200M corporate transaction simply because they were found ranking #1 in Google.

-But what if a client of XYZ Capital, in the days following an introductory meeting to discuss planning for an upcoming merger, visits Google and searches for information that’s highly relevant to the merger.
-I’m not an expert in the M&A space, but here are a few searches that seem relevant, along with the number of times they get searched in Google:
+But what if a client of XYZ Capital, in the days following an introductory meeting to discuss planning for an upcoming merger, visits Google and searches for information highly relevant to the merger.
+I’m not an expert in the M&A space, but here are a few searches that seem relevant, along with the number of times they get searched in Google each month:

 What do you think?
-If you’re on the team at XYZ Capital, would there be any benefit being in the #1 position in Google with a result like this?
+If you’re on the team at XYZ Capital, do you think there’d be any benefit appearing in the #1 position in Google with a result like this?

 A result like this demonstrates expertise and shows empathy for the client.
 That’s powerful for relationship building.
-Not to mention the fact that XYZ Capital, having previously entered this client into their CRM/marketing automation system, gets instantly alerted to the fact that the client just found their article in Google.
+Not to mention the fact that XYZ Capital, having previously identified this potential client in their CRM/marketing automation system, gets instantly alerted to the fact that the client just found their article in Google.
 Powerful intelligence.

-I think the flaw in the assertion that SEO doesn’t matter for high-end B2B services is the notion that SEO is only about being discovered or generating leads.
-SEO can be highly effective for those things in the right markets, but the way people use search engines is much more complex than that.
+I think the flaw in the assertion that SEO doesn’t matter for high-end B2B services is the notion that SEO is only about discovery or generating leads.
+SEO can be highly effective for those things in the right markets, but the way people use search engines is far more complex than that.

-When your clients are searching Google for information directly related to the products and services you provide, you’ve got to anticipate that and be ready with optimized content at the moments that matter most.
+When your clients are searching Google for information directly related to the products and services you provide, you’ve got to anticipate those searches and be ready with optimized content at the moments that matter most.